Hastings to battle Cambridge for honour of New Zealand's 'most beautiful' large town

 Hastings is set to battle it out with Cambridge for the title of New Zealand's most beautiful large town.

-It was announced on Monday as one of two finalists for the 2020 Beautiful Awards.
+It was announced on Monday as one of two finalists in the 2020 Beautiful Awards.

-The annual awards, run by Keep New Zealand Beautiful, celebrates the environmental excellence of communities, businesses, schools and individuals in New Zealand.
+The annual awards, run by Keep New Zealand Beautiful, celebrate the environmental excellence of communities, businesses, schools and individuals in New Zealand.

 Hastings is up against Cambridge to be crowned New Zealand's most beautiful large town of the year – an award for towns with populations of up to 100,000.

-There are 12 other awards, with each finalist having to demonstrate sustainable and environmentally conscious behaviours across four key areas: litter prevention and waste minimisation, community beautification, recycling projects and sustainable tourism.
+There are 12 other awards, with each finalist having to demonstrate sustainable and environmentally conscious behaviours across four key areas; litter prevention and waste minimisation, community beautification, recycling projects and sustainable tourism.

 Hastings mayor Sandra Hazlehurst said the district's three "premier parks" featured heavily in Hastings' submission for the award.